uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 ```

 The API listens on `http://localhost:8081/uhgroupingsapi`.
 The UI listens on `http://localhost:8080/uhgroupings` and uses that local API (`url.api.2.1.base`).

+4. After startup, open the UI at `http://localhost:8080/uhgroupings`.
+You should not be redirected to CAS.
+Mock users (for example DefaultMember) appear in the login/profile menu, and the UI should call `http://localhost:8081/uhgroupingsapi`.

 You can also package a war with `./mvnw clean package` if you prefer to deploy into a servlet container such as Tomcat.
 Set `SPRING_PROFILES_ACTIVE=ootb` on the container before starting it; the profile is not baked into the WAR.